Central Committee meeting of Parliament regarding approval of composition delegation and provisions of Members of Parliament for participation in IPKO and Tripartite in The Hague. | SMN NEWS

-PHILIPSBURG:--- Sint Maarten- The House of Parliament will sit in a Central Committee meeting on April 20, 2023.
+PHILIPSBURG, Sint Maarten- The House of Parliament will sit in a Central Committee meeting on April 24, 2023.

 The agenda point is: